The Monasteries of Meteora, Past and Present

-A visit to Meteora Monasteries offers a unique perspective of nature’s grandeur in conjunction with history, architecture and man’s everlasting desire to connect with the Divine.
-From the early Christian times, the steep cliffs of Meteora were regarded as a perfect place to achieve absolute isolation.
-A place for people find peace and harmony and, thus, to support mankind’s’ eternal struggle for spiritual ascension.
+A visit to Meteora-Greece and the monasteries offer a unique perspective of nature’s grandeur in conjunction with history, architecture, and man’s everlasting desire to connect with the Divine.
+From the early Christian times, the cliffs of Meteora were regarded as a perfect place to achieve absolute isolation.
+A place for people to find peace and harmony and, thus, to support mankind’s’ eternal struggle for spiritual ascension.

 “The first monks of Meteora arrived back in the 14th century establishing the Meteora monasteries on top giant cliffs.
 They chose to do this not because it was easy but because it was hard, almost impossible.
 And they succeeded in this great achievement to build them through their great faith.”